Welcome to the Department of Industrial Relations

 Disability ratings

 Most workers fully recover from job injuries but some continue to have medical problems.
-Permanent disability (PD) is any lasting disability that results in a reduced earning capacity after maximum medical improvement is reached.
-The division has a fact sheet on PD for injured workers posted on its fact sheets and guides page.
+Permanent disability (PD) is any lasting disability an injured employee experiences, which results in reduced earning capacity after maximum medical improvement is reached.
+If an injured employee's injury or illness results in PD they are entitled to PD benefits.
+Check out our fact sheets and guides page and click on fact sheet D for more information on PD.

 This schedule is effective for dates of injury on or after Jan.
 1, 2005.
 This schedule will also be used to rate permanent disability in injuries that occurred before Jan.
 1, 2005 when there has been either no comprehensive medical-legal report, or no report by a treating physician indicating the existence of permanent disability, or when the employer is not required to provide a notice to the injured worker under Labor Code section 4061.